 Theme parties always make everything more fun, and this is especially true if you need to have a virtual party due to the COVID-19 pandemic.
 Having a common element on everyone’s video screen is a nice way to feel connected for the occasion.

-Below are some great themes for 50th birthday parties.
+Below are some great theme ideas for 50th birthday parties.